pmem/pmdk/doc/libpmempool/pmempool_sync.3.md

 the corrupted or missing parts are recreated and filled with data from one of the healthy replicas.

+If a pool set has the option *NOHDRS* (see **poolset**(5)), !pmempool_sync function has limited capability of checking its metadata.
+This is due to limited internal metadata at the beginning of each but the first part in every replica when the option is used.
+In that case, virtually only missing parts or the ones which cannot be opened are recreated.

 The !pmempool_transform function modifies internal structure of a pool set.
 It supports the following operations: